 How to get to Iguazu Falls

-Visiting Iguazu Falls from the Brazilian side
+Visiting Iguazu Falls from the Brazil side

 At the very end of the trail, there’s an elevated viewing platform that gives you yet another perspective of the waterfalls and allows you to admire them from above.

-It’s very common to see coatis – raccoon-like furry creatures that are not shy at all and will try to snatch your food when you’re not looking.
+It’s very common to see coatis (raccoon-like furry creatures) that are not shy at all and will try to snatch your food when you’re not looking.
 Even though they are adorable and very curious, do NOT feed or touch them since they might bite or scratch you and carry diseases.
-(The park is full of signs reminding you of this).
+The park is full of signs reminding you of this.

-Other things to do at Iguazu Falls
+Other things to do at Iguazu Falls in Brazil

-Macuco Safari Iguazu
+Macuco Boat Safari